The halogens oxidising ability header image.

 The bond enthalpies for the halogens drop as we descend the group; however this pattern does not hold for fluorine, its bond is much weaker than might be expected.
 This is a consequence of its small size; being so small its non-bonding electrons in the p-orbitals on each fluorine atom are relatively close to each other and this causes some repulsion between them which weakens the bond.

-• The ability of an atom to attract an electron from another substance will depend upon the size (atomic radius) of the halogen atom, the size of the nuclear charge and the amount of shielding taking place.
+• The ability of an atom to attract an electron from another substance will depend upon the size (atomic radius) of the halogen atom, the size of the nuclear charge and the amount of shielding taking place (see the diagram opposite).
 The electron affinity will give us a measure of an atoms ability to attract an electron.
 The stronger the attraction between any incoming electron and the nucleus the more energy will be released.
 The electron affinity is the amount of energy released by the following process:

 • X(g) + e → X-(g)